 Don’t Silence the Messenger

 This kind of silencing can trigger unnecessary heroics at best, and at worst, the turnover of your strongest players.
 Unfortunately, the most common outcomes include ongoing rework, delays, and barely adequate performance, when what’s desperately needed is clear thinking, inspired implementation, and innovation.

 Junior execs, who may not have the know-how or the clout to make “the other department” do better, nonetheless need to know how to raise the issue again.
 It’s worth going back on record periodically, and at the beginning of every new initiative, to say: “Here’s how I’m going to handle this project.
 I want to remind you that conditions are not optimal because of the XYZ problem, and here’s how we’ll mitigate that as much as possible.
 Let me emphasize that if we can find some way to fix XYZ, here are the improvements we’d be able to make in this new initiative.”

 Senior execs who seem to tolerate the unsatisfactory situation must differentiate between whiny employees who play the victim and dedicated, forward-looking team players who are reporting hard truths.
-Senior execs also need to recognize that going on record — effectively, handicapping the situation — should be taken into account in actual planning.
+Senior execs also need to recognize that the information they get from people going on record should be taken into account in actual planning.

 That’s true whether the goal is to continue at the current level of mediocre results or to seek real advances; it’s also the case whether improved performance comes through the work of cross-functional task forces, individual coaching and training, or drastic organizational changes.
 Persistent problems are rarely due to lack of effort, so avoiding complaints is like telling someone who smells a gas leak that they don’t smell anything, or that it’s a normal smell — and then waiting for the explosion.

 Onward and upward,